fbpx

 ROME – Just north of the Pantheon on a pedestrian-only street lies the Gelateria della Palma.
 Despite their massive assortment of over 150 flavors, the quality was very good and someone was bringing out fresh tubs as I stood there.
 They had some very unique flavors that I’ve never seen anywhere else.
 I went three times just to try all the interesting options!
 If you’re at the Pantheon, find the road Via del Pantheon that comes off the piazza, follow across two streets (the road name changes to Via della Maddalena) and Della Palma will be on your left.

-MILAN: I haven’t personally been to La Pasqualina, but it was recommended to me by my Roman cousin who travels around the country frequently.
-It’s a small chain with shops in and around Milan and one on Sardinia, Their website is beautiful, as are the photos of their shops, so if that’s any indication, their gelato should be fantastic!
+MILAN: I haven’t personally been to La Pasqualina, but my Roman cousin, who travels around the country frequently, recommended it to me.
+It’s a small chain with shops in and around Milan and one on Sardinia (which we hope to try when next on our Sardinia, Italy hiking tour).
+Their website is beautiful, as are the photos of their shops, so if that’s any indication, their gelato should be fantastic!

 Some unique flavors to try: fig (fichi), plain hazelnut (nocciola), melon (melone), grapefruit (pompelmo), lemon ginger (limone zenzero), and spicy or Mexican chocolate (cioccolato diavolo/mexicano/piccante).